Go to the online Employment Center to explore career opportunities and sign up to receive notifications for future examinations.

 Training and Experience QuestionnaireThese tests, often referred to as T&E’s, are used to evaluate a candidate’s training and experience in comparison to the training and experience necessary to successfully perform the job.
 They are often in the form of a detailed questionnaire or supplemental application form submitted by the candidate.
 The candidate is not required to attend an actual test administration.

-• On the Day of the Test
+What Happens On the Day of the Test?

 Candidates are to appear promptly at the time listed on the admission letter.
 Candidates who are late may not be admitted.
 Allow sufficient time for travel and parking at the test site.
 Candidates will need to bring their admission letter and a photo ID to the test.
 A quiet, cordless calculator may also be allowed in accordance with the job announcement.